uwescience/raco/docs/api.md

-# Raco in depth
+# Using Raco directly

-This document explains more usage of Raco and how to develop it (add rules, new compiler backends, new operators).
+This document explains usage of the Raco library.
+Most users of Myria will interact through [Myria python](http://myria.cs.washington.edu/docs/myria-python/), so who is this document for?

+- Users of Myria that need to hack their query plan (**no need** to edit JSON query plans manually!)
+- Developers hoping for an introduction to Raco
+- Developers that plan to write a new back end for Raco

-## Command line usage
+## Use Raco from the command line

 `scripts/myrial` provides Raco functionality on the command line.